patrickromeromccafferty/wetgrain/about.md

 Each issue, selected poets are invited to contribute a short piece of commentary on work included in the issue.
 Covers feature commissioned etchings and are hand-printed, making each copy an original print.

+The magazine was founded by Christian Lemay and Patrick Romero McCafferty

 ### Issue Five, Summer 2024, guest-edited by Leo Boix & Nat Teitler